btrettel/plint/README.md

 (As can be seen, no quotes or parentheses are necessary for single words without any special characters like "antecedent".
 However, multiple words will require quotes, for example: "antecedent basis" should be quoted.)

 The filtering applies to all warnings, not just warnings from a warnings file.

+### Forced mode

+Commented out warnings can be forcibly reenabled from the command line with the `-F` or `--force` flag.
+The user can see whether any warnings are commented out from the command line output.
+For example, the following shows that 5 warnings are commented out:

+    410 claim warnings loaded, 5 suppressed.

+When plint is run with the `--force` flag, none of the warnings will be suppressed:

+    415 claim warnings loaded, 0 suppressed.

 ## Antecedent basis checking